raspberrypilearning/editor-rocket-launch/en/step_1.md

 <h2 class="c-project-heading--task">Draw the background</h2>

 --- task ---
-Add some code to load the image of the planet
+Add some code to draw a planet on the background.

 --- code ---
 ---